0MG-DEN/DbScriptReader/README.md

 # Introduction

-**DbScriptReader** is an attempt at writing a custom Roslyn source generator.
-The main purpose of this generator is to extend classes that wrap some `IDbConnection` with methods that would read external script files and execute them via `Dapper` extensions.
+**DbScriptReader** is a custom Roslyn source generator.
+Its primary purpose is to extend classes that wrap an `IDbConnection` with methods that read external SQL script files and execute them using [Dapper](https://github.com/DapperLib/Dapper) extensions.

 # Problem

-When migrating a data analysis project from PostgreSQL to ClickHouse we observed a lack of some features, i.e. user defined table valued functions.
-Furthermore currenlty ClickHouse does [not allow](https://github.com/ClickHouse/ClickHouse/issues/61608) multiqueries over its API.
+When migrating a data analysis project from PostgreSQL to ClickHouse, we observed a lack of certain features, such as user-defined table-valued functions.
+Furthermore, ClickHouse currently does not allow multi-statement queries over its standard API.
+See [this](https://github.com/ClickHouse/ClickHouse/issues/61608) issue.

 # Solution

-To mitigate the problems above we would place each SQL query in a separate file and write something like the following methods:
+To address this, we would place each SQL query in a separate file.
+This led to writing boilerplate code like the following:
 ```csharp
 public abstract class DbConnectionBase
 {